|

 Bratbike on facebook

-We're now using facebook to post used bikes, shop specials,
+We're using facebook to post used bikes, shop specials, and

 https://www.facebook.com/bratbike